dashbird/site/content/blog/aws-lambda-supports-node-version-8.10.md

 <script src="https://gist.github.com/adnanrahic/693516c84cdb318b6335a1dd82a51a2e.js"></script>

 Yeah, well now you don't need `callback`s anymore!
-Because `Promises` are totally native in the new Node.js version, we can now just return the whole `Promise` chain instead!
+With this new Node.js version the Gods of AWS have given us the possibility to leverage `Promise` chains for lambda handlers.
+Remember those wrappers you used to write to handle promises?
+Yes, those...
+Well, you can throw them out and just return a `Promise` chain now.
 Don't believe me?
 Check it!

 <script src="https://gist.github.com/adnanrahic/e8b45fb452f5ce53d3907b9f184b22c8.js"></script>